Opening hours Mon–Fri · 9am–5pm

 The Risk of Agreeing to a Divorce Settlement Without Full Financial Clarity

-The stability of a divorce settlement depends not only on what is agreed, but on how that agreement was formed.
-Where consent quality is low, financial imbalance often becomes visible only after the opportunity to correct it has passed.
+The stability of a settlement depends not only on what is agreed, but on how that agreement was formed.
+Low-clarity decisions often reveal their imbalance only after correction becomes much harder.

 How the Court Process Can Put Your Finances at Risk in Divorce

-For many individuals, the central financial risk is no longer about winning a legal argument.
-It is about recognising when delay, cost, and uncertainty begin to erode the value of the eventual settlement.
+For many people, the central risk is no longer about “winning” a case.
+It is about recognising when delay, cost and uncertainty begin to erode the value of the eventual settlement.

 Comparing Processes, Costs, and Structures